NFhbar/jobcoin-mixer/README.md

 ![alt text](docs/1.png)

-We can now enter out destination addresses, up to 5 comma separated addresses:
+We can now enter our destination addresses, up to 5 comma separated addresses:

 ![alt text](docs/2.png)